Great Race (classic rally)

 The Great Race (formerly known as the Great American Race) is a classic rally for street-legal vintage automobiles at least 45 years old.
 Vehicles must use original factory parts, and modern navigational aids like GPS are prohibited.

-This is a precision pace race, not a high speed race.
+The race is a precision pace race, not a high-speed race.
 Points are awarded on the accuracy of a driver and navigator to match a time and average speed over a predetermined course.
 Points are also awarded on a handicap system that awards bonus points to older vehicles.
 Prizes are awarded in several categories, including the "X-Cup" for high school teams.

 Media coverage

 The slow speeds of the vehicles involved, combined with the long-distance nature of auto rallying have made television coverage of the event limited.
 Highlights have been shown on ESPN, History Channel (which became a race sponsor in the early 1990s), and full coverage shows have aired on Speed Channel and The Outdoor Channel.